Journal of the American Revolution

 "A view of the attack against Fort Washington and rebel redouts near New York on the 16 of November 1776 by the British and Hessian brigades," by Thomas Davies, 1776.
 Fort Washington would be renamed Fort Knyphausen.
 (New York Public Library)

 A view of the attack against Fort Washington and rebel redouts near New York on the 16 of November 1776 by the British and Hessian brigades.
-Drawing by Thomas Davies (The New York Public Library).
+Drawing by Thomas Davies (New York Public Library).

 My article, “Searching for Samuel’s Service: Stories of the Revolution Revealed Through One Man” is the study of Loyalist Private, Samuel Babcock, and how my investigation into his war service led me to unexpected stories of the Revolution and beyond.